lilymcmullen/OptimalVisibilityTool/README.md

 ## Overview of Scripts

-If you want to find the optimal placement for a single virtual fence base station, you can run the Jupyter Notebook [Find-Optimal-Location-for-Single-Base-Station.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Single-Base-Station.ipynb). ***This Jupyter Notebook is intended to be run inside of ArcGIS Pro with the Spatial Analysis extension/license.
-It is not intended to be run in a Jupyter Notebook outside of ArcGIS Pro.***
+If you want to find the optimal placement for a single virtual fence base station, you can run the Jupyter Notebook [Find-Optimal-Location-for-Single-Base-Station.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Single-Base-Station.ipynb).

 If some of your area does not have access to cell service and you are using this script for a base station, or something else that requires cell service, you can run the [Find-Optimal-Location-for-Single-Base-Station-Within-Cell-Service.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Single-Base-Station-Within-Cell-Service.ipynb) script that will only find potential base station placements within cell service range.